jayanath/k8-cluster-in-proxmox/README.md

-# Deploy a K8 cluster in Proxmox using Terraform
+# Deploy a K8 cluster in Proxmox using Terraform and Ansible
-Deploying a Kubernetes cluster in Proxmox using Terraform
+Deploying a Kubernetes cluster in Proxmox using Terraform and Ansible

+Running a kube cluster in any public cloud provider is a costly business.
+There are many ways to deploy a local cluster with virtualbox, kind etc.
+However I wanted to use Proxmox with my home server and I could not find any complete example of deploying a fully automated cluster using Terraform and Ansible.
+So I created this repo.
+This is not production grade at all but perfect for running a 3 node cluster at home.
+# Pre-requisits
+- Proxmox with API token to create VMs
+- VM template (follow steps below to create a template)
+- CIDR range to setup static IPs for the cluster nodes
+- Terraform and Ansible
-# Pre-requisit - create a VM template
+## How to create a VM template in Proxmox
-## In proxmox terminal
 ```
 # download the cloud image
 cd /var/lib/vz/template/iso